"The career of pastry chef Hedy Goldsmith has been a journey toward confident simplicity."

 - Owen Dugan, Wine Spectator

-After a storied career sweetening - and revolutionizing - the Miami culinary scene with her signature, retro-modern desserts at the empire she helped create with Chef Michael Schwartz, pastry chef Hedy Goldsmith relocated to Los Angeles, where she is launching three product lines under her Sweet Hedy baked goods line followed by a soon-to-be announced venture in the summer of 2016.
+After a storied career sweetening - and revolutionizing - the Miami culinary scene with her signature, retro-modern desserts at the empire she helped create with Chef Michael Schwartz, pastry chef Hedy Goldsmith relocated to Los Angeles, where she is launched three product lines under her Sweet Hedy baked goods line followed by a soon-to-be announced venture in the summer of 2020.

 Her Easy Bake Oven-inspired playful sweets evoke an edible nostalgia complimented by a sophisticated spin on all sorts of desserts, and Goldsmith has found new inspiration in her West Coast surroundings.
 But don't expect anything too serious, as seriously good as they promise to be.
 Goldsmith still likes to play.